PavlosMelissinos/delilah/README.md

 Status: Alpha, api still subject to change

-Delilah is an agent that retrieves information about power services
+Delilah is an agent that retrieves information about power services.

+This library provides helper functions that parse data from power company websites and turn them into structured information.
+Use cases involve retrieving your latest electricity bill or checking out whether there's a planned power outage in your area.

 ## Setup